TheVirus-Limiter/paperlessplus/replit.md

-# PaperTrail - Document Tracker
+# Paperless+ - Document Tracker

 ## Overview

-PaperTrail is a privacy-focused document management application that allows users to track and organize important documents without scanning or uploading them.
+Paperless+ is a privacy-focused document management application that allows users to track and organize important documents without scanning or uploading them.
 The app is designed as a Progressive Web App (PWA) with a mobile-first approach, providing offline functionality and document reminder capabilities.

 ## User Preferences